MiguelAlho/LearningChallenge2018/PITCHME.md

 # Your company IS accountable for your training

-You should be able to afford these things...
+They should be able to afford these things...
 If not, something is fundamentally wrong.

 ---

-# You ARE accountable for your training
+# YOU are accountable for your training

 You SHOULD buy books and videos
 You SHOULD go to confrences and workshops

 ---

-# YOU ARE accountable for your training
+# YOU are accountable for your training

 You should be able to afford these things...
 If not, something is fundamentally wrong.

 ---

-You own your career.
+### You own your career.
 It solely up to you.
 Your company may help/ your colleagues and friends may help, but it is up to you...

 ---

 ## In 2018, go learn something new!

-Book challenge
-- at least one tech book per year / semester / quarter
-- fiction plus non fiction
-- ‎book group / swap